“How about a natural therapy for blood pressure, for anxiety, for depression?” asks Dr. Joel Kahn.

 Reversing Heart Disease Naturally

-“I’m always looking for clues like this to try to reduce or avoid medication in my practice,” states Dr. Kahn, “and I’m sure you are looking for that too,” he adds.
+“I’m always looking for clues like this to try to reduce or avoid medication in my practice,” states Dr. Joel Kahn, “and I’m sure you are looking for that too,” he adds.

-As a preventive cardiologist, Dr. Kahn specializes in preventing and treating heart disease.
+As a preventive cardiologist, Dr. Joel Kahn specializes in preventing and treating heart disease.
 In general, preventive cardiologists focus on helping patients maintain optimal heart health and reduce the risk of developing heart disease through lifestyle changes, medical treatments, and other interventions.

 The goal of preventive cardiology is to reduce the risk of heart disease and promote heart health in individuals, regardless of their current heart health status.
 This type of medicine places a strong emphasis on lifestyle management to reduce the risk of symptoms and reverse heart disease naturally.